The Girl Soka and her Kind Horse: Summary

 An old couple lives with their beautiful and kind daughter.
-One day, a prince, who is a demon in disguise, comes to court her, but her parents, knowing his true identity, set up a test for him first: discover her true name.
+One day, a demon disguised as a prince comes to court her, but her parents, knowing his true identity, set up a test for him first: discover her true name.
 The demon thinks of a way to discover the girl's name, and a starving fox appears, asking for food.
 The demon agrees to give the animal food, in exchange for learning the girl's name.
-The fox goes to spy on the girl's house twice, learns her name for the demon suitor, but, on the way, the animal forgets about the girl's name.
-On the morrow following the second night, the fox learns the girl is named Soka and goes to report to the demon-prince.
+The fox goes to spy on the girl's house twice, learns her name for the demon suitor, but, on the way, the animal forgets the girl's name.
+On the morning following the second night, the fox learns the girl is named Soka and goes to report to the demon-prince.
 The creature goes to Soka's parents to reveal her name, and, just as they promised, they agree to give Soka to the demon.
 The next day, her parents give Soka their wise, talking horse as her companion, and Soka tells her parents she had a bad feeling about the demon.
 Regardless, Soka rides the horse to accompany the demon, and the horse gives her a cloth with seven seeds, to be used later.
 At last, Soka reaches the demon's iron castle and lives there.
 The demon gives her some keys and leaves.
 Inside the castle, Soka finds a black door which she tries to open with the set of keys, to no avail.
 She then finds another key on some beams and opens the door: inside, piles of bodies belonging to old women.
-One old woman warns her they are the demons's previous wives and victims, and she can save herself still: the old woman gives her golden and turquoise jewels, some shabby clothes and the face of another woman as disguise.
+One old woman warns her they are the demon's previous wives and victims, and she can save herself still: the old woman gives her golden and turquoise jewels, some shabby clothes and the face of another woman as disguise.
 Soka then escapes the demon's castle.